Beyond ExaBricks: GPU Volume Path Tracing of AMR Data: Background and Method Overview

-The \exabrick{} framework and data structure have been explained in much detail by Wald et al.~\cite{wald2021exabrick} and by Zellmann et al.~\cite{zellmann2022cise,zellmann2022exajet-animated}; for brevity's sake we only recapitulate the points that are important to our work, and for further details refer the reader to the aforementioned papers.
+The \exabrick{} framework and data structure have been explained in detail by prior works~\cite{wald2021exabrick,zellmann2022cise,zellmann2022exajet-animated}.
+We refer the reader to these for details. \exabrick{} is a \emph{native} AMR data structure, i.e., it does not resample or transform the AMR subgrids to unstructured elements, but samples the given cells directly.
+In its original form, \exabrick{} was optimized to perform ray marching on GPUs.
+We extend this data structure to support volumetric path tracing.
+To our knowledge, volumetric path tracing using a native AMR sampling structure has not yet been proposed by the literature.

-\exabrick{} first generates bricks of same-level cells in the spirit of K{\"a}hler et al.~\cite{kaehler:2003} These can be used to integrate absorption and emission over relatively large regions of space without crossing level boundaries, e.g., with a ray marcher (cf. \cref{fig:problem}a).
-The bricks are much bigger in size than the underlying octree leaf nodes or block-structured AMR subgrids.
+\exabrick{} first generates bricks of same-level cells in the spirit of K{\"a}hler et al.~\cite{kaehler:2003} so the builtin ray marcher can traverse relatively large coherent regions of space without requiring hierarchy traversals.
+Those bricks are much bigger in size than the original octree leaf nodes or block-structured AMR subgrids.

-At the level boundaries, Wald et al.~\cite{wald2021exabrick} extend the bricks by a half cell to accommodate the tent-shaped basis function reconstruction filter (cf. \cref{fig:problem}b).
+At the level boundaries, the bricks overlap by half a cell, to support reconstruction with tent-shaped basis functions.
 In the resulting \emph{overlap regions}, filtered data values are obtained as a linear combination of the overlapping cell values.
-To organize the non-convex overlap regions in a more rendering-friendly way, Wald et al.\ subdivide them using a kd-tree.
-The domain boxes of the resulting kd-tree leaf nodes form what the authors call the \emph{active brick regions} (ABRs).
+To make the non-convex overlap regions more rendering-friendly, Wald et al.\ subdivide them using a kd-tree.
+The domain boxes of the kd-tree leaves form what the authors call the \emph{active brick regions} (ABRs).

-Finally, Wald et al.~\cite{wald2021exabrick} build an OptiX BVH over the ABRs to traverse them in hardware.
-The BVH is also used for empty space skipping, by pre-classifying the ABRs using the \mbox{min/max} values of the cells they cover when the alpha transfer function changes; empty ABRs are culled completely by the hardware during traversal.
-The OptiX BVH is also used for adaptive sampling by setting the ray marching step size to the finest cell size of the bricks covered by the ABR.

-Note that the \exabrick{} data structure solves the cell location and adaptive sampling problems at once; the ABR BVH allows to quickly find a spatial partition and associated sampling rate, while taking samples and locating the constituent cells is efficiently implemented by iterating over and accumulating the contributions of the bricks that the ABR covers; for that, each ABR stores a list of brick IDs.